-Quorum: A number equal to a majority of the Policy Board members then-seated will constitute a quorum for the transaction of business at any meeting.
+Quorum: A number equal to a majority, constituted as 50%, plus one (1), of the Policy Board members then-seated will constitute a quorum for the transaction of business at any meeting.
 No decision will be made unless a quorum is present.